 Should the State Attorney charge Brown with domestic violence, Brown would face a few repercussions not generally associated with run of the mill battery.
 Initially, if this case is considered to be “domestic” as it appears to on the police report, Brown would not be able to post bond prior to appearing before a Judge.
 This would require a night’s stay at a very bad publicly funded “Inn.”
 Inevitably there will be a no contact order issued which could effectively “evict,” at least temporarily, Brown from a joint residence with his brother in law.
 Should Brown ultimately enter a plea to a Florida domestic violence crime he would likely be put on a year of probation and ordered to complete a batterer’s intervention program under Florida Statue 741.281 unless the Court finds and articulates why it is unnecessary.
 Luckily for Brown, it seems as if he didn’t intentionally harm his brother in law.
 Because of this he will not be subject to a 5 day mandatory incarceration period under Florida Statute 741.283 should he be adjudicated guilty of the offense.
 Lastly, and often overlooked by many Tampa criminal lawyers is the fact that regardless of whether adjudication is withheld, should Brown plea to a domestic violence crime, he will never be able to seal or expunge the incident from his record as domestic violence is listed in Florida Statute 907.041 and is specifically disqualified from seal or expungement.

 Hopefully for Brown the State Attorney elects not to charge this crime at all and sees it for what it is, a simple misunderstanding.
 In situations similar to this our Tampa criminal attorneys have been able to convince the State not to file charges as the incident is not worthy of prosecution.
 Every Tampa criminal attorney in our firm is experienced in dealing with unorthodox situations like this and have the know how to help you in your time of need.
-We’re available to our clients and future clients 24 hours a day, 7 days a week at 813-444-7435 or at 727-771-3847.
+We’re available to our clients and future clients from 9AM to 5PM, Monday through Friday at 813-444-7435 or at 727-771-3847.